SignTools/SignTools/INSTALL.md

 1. Download the correct [binary release](https://github.com/SignTools/ios-signer-service/releases) for your computer
 2. Run it once - it will exit immediately, saying that it has generated a configuration file
-3. In the same directory as the binary, you will find `signer-cfg.yml` - open it with your favorite text editor and configure the settings using the explanations below:
+3. In the same folder as the binary, you will find a new file `signer-cfg.yml` - open it with your favorite text editor and configure the settings using the explanations below:

 ```yml
 # the builder you created in the previous section